DarlenePham/PunctuationChecker/README.md

 *Comma:
 - Fix the comma to be in right position.
 - Add a comma before the word "and" if the sentence is a list with longer than 2 objects.

+EXAMPLE:
+ My name is Jane , I am 20 years old.I live with my sisters,brothers and our parents at California.
+My favorite food is pizza and chicken.
+My name is Jane, I am 20 years old.
+I live with my sisters, brothers, and our parents at California.
+My favorite food is pizza and chicken.